 - Certain on the pain points you are solving for them in the learning experience

-- Clear on the benefits you’re creating for them in the learning experiennce
+- Clear on the benefits you’re creating for them in the learning experience

 Once someone clicks on your message the place they land is critical.
+Don’t make it your weak spot.
 You need to know exactly what you want someone to enrol?
 Commence the learning?
 Turn up?
 Then the messaging and copy all needs to point to this.
 Hubspot do some great media insights on what should be in your landing page and what layouts work.
-The great news is that this is all tracked to within an inch of its life and proven to work.
-They aren’t opinions!